-From October 2014, providers (of health and adult social care registered with the Care Quality Commission) were required to comply with the duty of candour.
-This means providers must be open and transparent with service users about their care and treatment, including when it goes wrong.
+From October 2014, providers (of health and adult social care registered with the CQC) were required to comply with the duty of candour.
+This means providers must be open and transparent with adults about their care and treatment, including when it goes wrong.